 What if I Can’t Find Any Wiring Diagrams for My Solar Combiner Box?

-The first, and least desirable choice, is to find a diagram for a combiner box of similar specs and layout and use that as an example.
-Most combiner boxes feature similar layouts and components even if they are different brands, so if you have good general electrical knowledge, this will probably work.
+The first and least desirable choice is to find a diagram for a combiner box of similar specs and layout and use that as an example.
+Most combiner boxes feature similar layouts and components, even if they are different brands, so this will probably work if you have good general electrical knowledge.
 That said, it’s not generally advisable.

 The second choice, and the safest option by far, is to take the combiner to a solar installer and have them assess the situation and draw you up a wiring diagram.
-Even if they charge you for the service, this would be the safest course of action.
+This would be the safest action even if they charge you for the service.

 What Detail Should the Wiring Diagram Include?

 All internal components should have their respective ratings listed as well.
-For example, you should clearly list circuit breaker or fuse voltage and amperage ratings on the wiring diagram.
-This goes hand-in-hand with a clear description of the box’s overall safe maximum voltage and current input specifications.
+For example, list circuit breaker or fuse voltage and amperage ratings on the wiring diagram.
+This goes hand-in-hand with clearly describing the box’s safe maximum voltage and current input specifications.

 Understanding Wiring Diagrams for a Solar Combiner Box – Common Symbols and Terminology

 You’ll often encounter commonly used symbols and terminology in solar combiner box wiring diagrams, especially non-pictorial types.
-Let’s take a closer look at the most common symbols and terminology you’re likely to come across.
+Let’s take a closer look at the most common symbols and terminology you’ll likely encounter.

 Common Terms